Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Weed control

 Pulling individual weeds is still the most selective and effective weed control.
 Hoes can make it easier and quicker for large areas.
 I prefer the Ames Action Hoe because it can be pushed or pulled and it slices off the weeds below ground level without disturbing mulch or chemical weed controls.
-A two to four inch layer of mulch controls weeds because the mulch dries out quickly and kills small weeds.

 A thick, healthy lawn effectively controls weeds by smothering them.
 Lawn weeds are a sign that the lawn is stressed, usually because of watering, fertilizing, mowing too short or from compacted soil.

 Various weed control fabrics have not proven to be effective.
-They may stop weeds from growing up from below but weeds still grow on top of them and roots can grow through them.
+They may stop weeds from growing up from below but weeds still grow on top of them and roots can grow down through them.

 Chemical weed controls fall into three groups: pre-emergent, post-emergent and soil sterilant.

 Post-emergent weed controls have to be applied directly to the growing weeds.
 Roundup is effective against both grassy and broadleaf weeds.
-Fluazifop selectively controls grassy weeds.
-2,4-D and Trimec selectively control broadleaf weeds.
+Be careful that Roundup is not tracked onto the lawn, or shoe shaped dead spots will appear in the lawn.

-Soil sterilants are effective against both grassy and broad leaf weeds and can be applied either pre-emergent or post emergent.
+Soil sterilants are effective against both grassy and broad leaf weeds and can be applied either pre-emergent or post-emergent.
 Monobor chlorate and Triox are effective but they cannot be used within twenty feet of trees or shrubs.

-With any spray, it is important to read the label carefully and follow the directions.
-The label includes information on pests controlled, plants it can or can not be used on, warnings about hazards, symptoms of over exposure and how to treat it.
+The label includes information on places it can or cannot be used, pests controlled, plants it can or cannot be used on, warnings about hazards, personal protective equipment required, symptoms of over exposure and how to treat them.

 Make sure all kids and pets are out of the area.
 Check neighbor’s yards also.
 Avoid spraying on windy days although a light breeze may be beneficial.
 Start spraying on the downwind side of the yard and work into the wind to avoid spray fumes.
 Never spray directly into the wind.